sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 git commit -m "Update requirements.txt and add newfile.txt"
 ```

-It's good practice to write meaningful commit messages that describe the changes you made.
+It's good practice to write meaningful commit messages via `-m` that describe the changes you made.

 At this point, the changes are safely stored in your local Git repository and can be recalled later if needed.